Measuring Geopolitical Alignment and Economic Growth: Event-based Measure of Geopolitical Alignment

 where $S_{ij,t}$ represents either the yearly average score or our dynamic score, $\mathbf{x}_{ij,t}$ contains four lags of the score variable, and we include country-pair and year fixed effects with Driscoll-Kraay standard errors.

 \paragraph{Results} Figure~\ref{fig:irf_geo_dynamics} presents the impulse responses for both country-level relations and bilateral scores.
-Panel (a) shows that the dynamic geopolitical relation measure exhibits substantial persistence with a half-life of approximately 5 years, while the contemporaneous average displays rapid mean reversion, returning to baseline within 2--3 years.
+Panel (a) shows that the dynamic geopolitical alignment index exhibits substantial persistence with a half-life of approximately 5 years, while the contemporaneous average displays rapid mean reversion, returning to baseline within 2--3 years.
 Notably, the dynamic measure shows slight overshooting between years 15--20 before converging to zero, consistent with cyclical patterns in international relations.

 Panel (b) reveals similar patterns at the bilateral level.
 The yearly average score exhibits strong mean reversion with a half-life under one year, reflecting the transitory nature of individual geopolitical events.
 In contrast, our dynamic score demonstrates markedly higher persistence, with effects remaining significant for over a decade.
 This enhanced persistence stems from our decay parameter $\delta = 0.3$, calibrated to capture the typical four-year political cycle while allowing past events to influence current relations.
-These findings validate our dynamic specification's ability to capture the inherent persistence in geopolitical relationships while filtering out short-term noise from individual events.
+These findings support our dynamic specification's ability to capture the inherent persistence in geopolitical alignment while filtering out short-term noise from individual events.